cvs-health/testilo/README.md

 You can create a job for Testaro directly, without using Testilo.

 Testilo can, however, make job preparation more efficient in two scenarios:
 - A common use case is to define a battery of tests and to have those tests performed on multiple targets.
 In that case, you want multiple jobs, one per page.
 The jobs are identical, except for the target-specific acts (including navigating to targets).
 If you give Testilo this information, Testilo can create such collections of jobs for you.
-The `merge` module does this.
 - Some tests operate on a copy of a target and modify that copy.
 Usually, one wants test isolation: The results of a test do not depend on any previously performed tests.
 To ensure test isolation, a job containing such target-modifying tests must follow them with acts that restore the target to its desired pre-test state.
 If you tell Testilo which tests you want performed in which order and how to reach the target, Testilo can insert the required target-restoring acts into the job after target-modifying tests.

-The `isolate` module does this.
+The `merge` module merges batches with scripts, with or without test isolation.

-### Merging
+### Procedure

 To use the `merge` module, you need to create a _script_ and a _batch_:
 - The script is an object that specifies a job, except for the targets.